SFe-Team-was-taken/SFe/sfe-specification-4.0u17.md

   - This is the same as legacy SF
   - This corresponds to RIFF.
   - The FourCC used is `RIFF`.
-- 64-bit static
+- 64-bit static (Update 17)
-  - A `ds64` chunk is added
+  - This corresponds to RIFS.
-  - The FourCC used is `RF64`.
+  - The FourCC used is `RIFS`.
   - To prevent loading by incompatible players, the `sfbk` fourcc is replaced with `sfen` (**SF**-**en**hanced)
-  - This corresponds to RIFF64.

 Future versions of SFe may define different chunk header types.